sheroze1123/sheroze1123.github.io/resume.md

 ## Education
 **Ph.D. in Computational Science**
 Oden Institute for Computational Engineering and Sciences
-The University of Texas at Austin
+The University of Texas at Austin, GPA 3.75
 Expected May 2021 — Austin, TX

 **M.Sc. in Computational Science**
 Oden Institute for Computational Engineering and Sciences
-The University of Texas at Austin
+The University of Texas at Austin, GPA 3.75
 December 2018 — Austin, TX

 **B.Sc. in Computer Science (Hons.)**
-Cornell University
+Cornell University, GPA 3.7
 May 2016 — Ithaca, NY

 ## Links